jmurth1234/Win10IoTDefaultPlus/README.md

 This is a fork of the default startup app on the Windows 10 IoT that adds an app launcher as a SplitView, allowing the user to launch applications on the device.

-Other features might be added in the future, such as application uninstalling, pinning the SplitView, and more!
+I've also added a built in browser feature, which additionally supports the basic HTTP authentication needed to access the built in settings panel of Win10 IoT

 ## How to install?